Lázaro Reinoso

 Lázaro Reinoso (born December 9, 1969) is a Cuban wrestler.
 He was Olympic bronze medalist in Freestyle wrestling in 1992.
 He won a silver medal at the 1993 World Wrestling Championships.

-NCAA Career

-Reinoso was a NCAA Division II All-American in 1998 and 1999 at Carson Newman.

 International career

 He is also a bronze medalist for Cuba at the 1992 Olympic Games in Barcelona, Spain.
+He also won a silver medal at the 1993 World Championships in Toronto, Canada.

+NCAA career

+Reinoso was an NCAA Division II All-American in 1998, 1999, 2000 and 2001 at Carson Newman.

+Coaching career

+After completing his university education at Carson Newman University in Tennessee, Reinoso has been a coach at PACE High School in Miami Gardens, Florida.